ExtremeFLOW/neko-top/examples/passive_scalar/readme.md

 - We need to look into non-dimensionalization etc more carefully, to make sure everything is consistent with the standard passive scalar.
   (I think it is... but I would like to double check)
+- boundary conditions (especially user) are not handled well for the adjoint!